-The admiral and generals agreed further that education was essential to the production of Americans men determined to preserve our way of life, courageous enough to die for it, and skillful enough to make it work at home and in matters of foreign policy.
+The admirals and generals agreed further that education was essential to the production of Americans men determined to preserve our way of life, courageous enough to die for it, and skillful enough to make it work at home and in matters of foreign policy.

-The admirals and generals called on the civilians to send tem trained and loyal personnel.
+The admirals and generals called on the civilians to send them trained and loyal personnel.
 Adequate manpower, they said, is one of their greatest needs.
 And, once again, they said, genuine education is the most important means for providing the skillful and dedicated men and women needed today.